MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/genome_assembly.rst

 .. note::

     Long read sequencing (with PacBio or Nanopore) offers creation of complete circularized bacterial genomes.
 However, the bioinformatics methods for this are still in development.
-They are likely to change as technology develops, and the standard protocols are less well established (See `this genome assemlby guide`_ and  :doc:`/assembly/long_read` for current suggestions).
+They are likely to change as technology develops, and the standard protocols are less well established (See `this genome assemlby guide`_ for current suggestions).

 .. _this genome assemlby guide: https://github.com/rrwick/Trycycler/wiki/Guide-to-bacterial-genome-assembly